marcin-kli/MP2/README.md

 - I would like to let users to search through earthquake events and show data as a list or on the map.

 As a first time user:
-- I would like to find in an easy way what I can do on the website.
+- I would like to find out in an easy way what I can do on the website.
 - I would like to check earthquake events without any scientific knowledge needed.

 As a returning user: